 What makes New Balance walking shoes stand out

-Best New Balance walking shoes - February 2019
+Best New Balance walking shoes for men - December 2019

 Founded more than a century ago, New Balance is recognized as one of the world’s leading manufacturers of athletic footwear.
 For many decades it had a strong commitment to making a name purely based on the people’s choice and not because of sponsorship deals with athletes and sports teams.
 Today, the brand boasts of a huge global following which marvels at the high-grade materials as well as the proven durability of New Balance products.
 The company also prides itself on the fact that they are the only major US athletic brand that still produces part of its shoes on the US territory.